emilpriver/go-hugo-portfolio/content/blog/elixir-introduction.md

 ## End
 Do you have any input or stuff I could add or change?
 I would love feedback!
 I am using a Twitter post for comments here:

+I want to explore this language more and the next step in this series of Elixir posts will be to test Elixirs concurrency.